GoodbyteCo/Goodbyte-Games/src/pages/ideas/big-plans.md

 of failure for every additional step of the plan.
 If your plan has 10 steps, you must roll 10 times.
 This gives you 10 opportunities to fail — failing any of which fails the entire plan (or at best, complicates it).

-If we want to _encourage_ complex plans, we must make it mechanically advantageous to perform multi-step actions.
+This is why most players resort to direct, 1-step actions. _"I attack the whatever thing"._ There is no cost to failing beyond losing the move at hand.
+If we want to _encourage_ complex plans, we must make it mechanically advantageous to perform them.

 ## Collaborative plans